 I spent the first 13 years of my K–2 teaching career performing academic testing for eligibility for special education services and then writing eligibility determination paperwork and IEPs for my students.
 It has been almost nine years since I wrote a plan (I left the workforce for a few years after the birth of my third child), but once a teacher, always a teacher.
 Since leaving the classroom, I have volunteered as an advocate for families as they navigate the evaluation and IEP process in their school.

 A lot has changed in the last decade.
 Many states now require dyslexia screening of young students, for example, which leads to earlier identification and earlier access to services.
 But one thing has stayed the same: a well-written IEP that is read and understood by all members of a learning team is imperative to student success.

-Spring is IEP season, and as you begin the work of updating IEP goals and amending plans for transitions from one grade to the next, it will be important to pay close attention to how children with special needs are navigating learning during the pandemic.
-COVID-19 has changed everything, including how students with disabilities access instruction and make progress on their IEP goals.
-Here are some things to consider during this unprecedented time.
+Spring is IEP season, and as you begin the work of updating IEP goals and amending plans for transitions from one grade to the next, it will be important to pay close attention to how pandemic and post-pandemic learning needs impacted children with special needs.
+COVID-19 changed everything, including how students with disabilities access instruction and make progress on their IEP goals.
+Here are some things to consider as we learn and grow after this unprecedented time.

 Step 1: Define the learning team

-In many areas of the country, annual IEP review meetings may have happened late and/or virtually instead of in person last spring.
-This makes it even more important for each member of the learning team to ensure their communication with students and families is clear and that they check frequently for understanding.
+When the pandemic started, many annual IEP review meetings happened late and/or virtually instead of in person in many areas of the country.
+This may still be the case for some teachers, students, or caregivers who have compromised immune systems.
+Whether these meetings happen in person or remotely, it is important for each member of the learning team be present to ensure their communication with students and families is clear and that they check frequently for understanding.